UPPMAX/uppmax_intro_day_1/docs/faq/README.md

 >
 > A learner from another course taught by Richèl [source](https://uppmax.github.io/uppmax_intro_python/evaluations/20240118/)

-You are welcome to try and leave anytime you want.
+Second, you are welcome to try and leave anytime you want.
 The course material is made for self-study too, with videos for all exercises.
+If needed, you can come in during the breaks to have your questions answered.
 Do fill in [the evaluation](../evaluation.md) when you leave early :-)